-- 1 can solid albacore tuna packed in water drained and flaked
+- 5 oz can solid albacore tuna packed in water drained and flaked

-- 1 can condensed cream of mushroom soup undiluted (not the healthy or reduced fat ones – I’ve tried them, and they don’t work for this)
+- 10.5 oz can condensed cream of mushroom soup undiluted (not the healthy or reduced fat ones – I’ve tried them, and they don’t work for this)

-- 8 oz pasta shells, wide egg noodles, macaroni – whatever you have on hand
+- 8 oz uncooked pasta such as shells, wide egg noodles, or macaroni elbows

 - Preheat oven to 350F.
 Bring a large pot of water to a boil.

-- Cook the pasta to al dente in heavily salted water.
+Cook the pasta to al dente according to package directions.
 Drain.

 - In a casserole dish, combine the tuna, condensed soup, and milk using the empty soup can to measure 1 canful of milk.
 Stir in the cooked pasta.

-- Top casserole with the onions, chips, or crushed crackers.
-Bake until bubbly (~30-35 min).
-Dust with Old Bay and sprinkle a little parsley to serve.
-Serves 4.
+Top casserole with the onions, chips, or crushed crackers.
+Bake until bubbly (~30-35 minutes).

 I prefer french fried onions for topping, but I have also used goldfish crackers, crushed Club crackers, and crushed Ritz crackers.
 My mom always used crushed potato chips.

-Other note: Very often, I double this recipe so I get the next night off.
+Other note: Very often, I double this recipe so I get the next night off from cooking.